Testimonial videos | Customer story video creator | HeyGen

 Privacy-friendly testimonials

-Some customers love your product but won’t appear on camera.
+Some customers love your product but won't appear on camera.
 Company policies, privacy concerns, personal preferences.
-AI avatars deliver their testimonial while protecting their identity.
-Their genuine feedback becomes usable video content without exposing them.
+AI avatars deliver their testimonial while protecting identity.
+Their authentic feedback becomes usable video content without exposing them.

 • Protect customer privacy